SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 at which point the ``output`` string is returned by the closure, and is added to the output array by the ``map`` function.

-The trailing closure here neatly encapsulates the closures functionality immediately after the function it supports, without needing to wrap the entire closure within the ``map`` function's outer parentheses.
+The trailing closure here neatly encapsulates the closure's functionality immediately after the function it supports, without needing to wrap the entire closure within the ``map`` function's outer parentheses.